-- Know the etiology of common problem behaviors. - Develop individualized, science and evidence-based assessment and treatment plans. - Conduct objective measurements of behaviors and behavioral change.
-Incorporate cognitive challenges, - enrichment and choice into your training plans. - Read and critically discuss case studies of problem behaviors. • Explain important considerations for - with dogs.
+- Choose ethical training tools and minimize the use of corrections. • Know the etiology of common problem behaviors. - Develop individualized, science and evidence-based assessment and treatment plans. - Conduct objective measurements of behaviors and behavioral change.
+Incorporate cognitive challenges, enrichment and choice into your training plans. - studies of problem behaviors. • Explain important considerations for specialized training and competition with dogs. - Work with a diverse group of clients to develop their compliance with training and maintain effective behavior change in their dogs.